SMALL GROUP RESEARCH AREAS

 Use of Laptop Computers:

-· Do not leave equipment unattended at any time.
-Equipment that are found unattended will be returned to the Circulation Desk by library staff and it will be noted in the student’s circulation record.
+- Do not leave equipment unattended at any time.
+Unattended equipment found will be returned to the Circulation Desk by library staff and it will be noted in the student’s circulation record.
 If this occurs a second time - the student will lose equipment borrowing privileges for the semester.

-· Eligible students must present a valid Chabot College photo W-ID or other valid picture identification at the Audio-Visual Desk, as well as read and sign the Library’s Loaner Equipment Policy the first time they check out equipment and each semester thereafter, and sign the 4-hour Loaner Equipment Contract about the student’s responsibilities and potential liabilities each time the laptop computer is checked out.
+- Eligible students must present a valid Chabot College photo W-ID at the Audio-Visual Desk, as well as read and sign the Library’s Loaner Equipment Policy the first time they check out equipment and each semester thereafter, and sign the 4-hour Loaner Equipment Contract about the student’s responsibilities and potential liabilities each time the laptop computer is checked out.
 Only one piece of equipment may be borrowed per person.

 Fines and fees: